-Risk identified Our response Risk identified Valuation of warranty provisions (Note 12.1 and 1.3.11 of the notes to the consolidated financial statements) Dassault Aviation provides warranties for its aircraft deliveries against hardware or software defects and is required to correct any regulatory non-compliance identified after the delivery of the equipment.
+Risk identified Our response Valuation of warranty provisions (Note 12.1 and 1.3.11 of the notes to the consolidated financial statements) Dassault Aviation provides warranties for its aircraft deliveries against hardware or software defects and is required to correct any regulatory non-compliance identified after the delivery of the equipment.
 These warranties therefore constitute a commitment for the Company.
 The costs of this commitment must be provisioned upon delivery of the airplane.
 The estimated amount of the provisions is based on the data and expenses recorded by airplane model and type of transactions taken as collateral and on estimated costs, in particular cost estimates for specialists, handling of malfunctions and regulatory non-compliance.
-Given the fleet in service and the variety of costs potentially incurred, provisions for warranties are determined by complex models that On the basis of discussions with the relevant Operational Departments, we took note of the procedures to identify the risks to be guaranteed and the procedures put in place to determine the costs and other data used as a basis for the valuation of provisions for guarantees.
+Given the fleet in service and the variety of costs potentially incurred, provisions for warranties are determined by complex models that require judgments by several Operational Departments.
+Management's valuation of these commitments caused Dassault Aviation to recognize provisions for warranties of €914 million as at December 31, 2020.
+The valuation of these provisions is a key point of the audit due to: • the high level of judgment required for their determination.
+On the basis of discussions with the relevant Operational Departments, we took note of the procedures to identify the risks to be guaranteed and the procedures put in place to determine the costs and other data used as a basis for the valuation of provisions for guarantees.
 We also tested the functioning of key controls that we considered relevant to our audit.
-In addition, our work consisted of: • assessing the adequacy of the funding methodology used by the Group's management and the judgments exercised by it, • assessing, through discussions with the relevant Operational Departments, the reasonableness of the main assumptions used require judgments by several Operational Departments.
-Management's valuation of these commitments caused Dassault Aviation to recognize provisions for warranties of €914 million as at December 31, 2020. to determine provisions for guarantees, randomly testing the source data and observed costs used for the valuation of the provisions and the accuracy of the calculations made.
-The valuation of these provisions is a key point of the audit due to: the high level of judgment required for their determination, the complex nature of their valuation, their significant amount, and, consequently, the potentially significant impact on earnings and consolidated equity if their estimates vary.
+In addition, our work consisted of: • assessing the adequacy of the funding methodology used by the Group's management and the judgments exercised by it, • assessing, through discussions with the relevant Operational Departments, the reasonableness of the main assumptions used to determine provisions for guarantees, • randomly testing the source data and observed costs used for the valuation of the provisions and the accuracy of the calculations made.